You want smart political talk without the meltdowns?

 And I said, why?

-He goes, I have patients, they're mad at their $10 copay.
+They're mad at their $10 copay.

-There, there is a whole mindset of people out in this country, and this is where this this rubber meets the road.
+There is a whole mindset of people out in this country.

-Do we want to be a free market capitalist society, or are we all in for cradle to the grave, womb to the tomb, you know, two each according to his need from each according to his ability, even though we know that's a failure.
+Are we all in for cradle to the grave, womb to the tomb, to each according to his need, from each according to his ability, even though we know that's a failure?

-I mean, to me, it's it's ridiculous.
+I mean, to me, it's ridiculous.

-I I that's not insurance has emerged just like Social Security has emerged, Medicare has emerged.
+That's not, insurance has emerged just like Social Security has emerged, Medicare has emerged.

-It gets bigger and bigger and bigger and more bloated, and promises are made, and bankruptcy is insured for everything.
+It gets bigger and bigger and bigger and more bloated and promises are made and bankruptcy is insured for everything.

 At some point, the answer has to be in freedom of individuals to make smart decisions with their life.